kfgarrity/ThreeBodyTB.jl/docs/src/core.md

 # User Functions

-All of these functions are exported from TightlyBound for your convenience.
+All of these functions are exported from ThreeBodyTB for your convenience.

 ## Crystal / Energy